officelifehq/docs/docs/documentation/manage/employee-management.md

 ### Overview

-External employees ([as defined here](#internal-vs-external-employees)) have some special information attached to them in OfficeLife.
+External employees ([as defined here](#internal-vs-external-employees)) have some special information attached to them in OfficeLife:

+* the contract renewal date,
+* the rate they charge.

 ### Managing the contract renewal date